-The Children with Medical Handicaps is an Ohio Department of Health program with support from local public health departments.
-The program links families of children with special healthcare needs to a network of quality providers and helps families obtain payment for the services their children need.
-CMH also promotes early identification of children with handicapping conditions and treatment of those children by appropriate health care providers.
+The Complex Medical Help (CMH) service is an Ohio Department of Health program supported by local public health departments.
+It links families of children with special healthcare needs to a network of quality providers, while also helping families obtain payment for the services their children need.
+CMH promotes early identification of children with handicapping conditions and directs caregivers to appropriate healthcare providers.

 CMH’s Mission